wojciechwiton/Refugee-movement-modelling/README.md

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abstraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)

-Our model covers to independent aspects.

-There are plenty of different datasets that have been created after the crisis, hence we aim to use the migration data to estimate the current capacities between different countries.
-Our model would also include the fighting measures in Syria as input to estimate the number of incoming refugees.
+In order to model the decision-making process of Syrian refugees we take a sequential two-step-approach.
+In the first step, we try to model the probability, that a Syrian decides to leave the country in order to obtain the total number of Syrian refugees.
+In the second step, we model the distribution of the total number of Syrian refugees among the European countries of destination, given the number of total refugees that we determined in step 1.
+Although in reality, refugees might consider these two decisions of whether to leave their country of origin or not and where to go simultaneously and not sequentially, it allows us to reduce model complexity while not loosing to much model accuracy.

+Our model will be trained on empirical data in order to approximate reality fair enough.
+Hereby, all our indicators are incorporated as time series into the model.
+A holdout sample of the nearby past will allow us to examine model performance and drawbacks of our simulation.

+Step 1 - Modeling Syrians' decision to leave the country:

+Our model approach includes measures of the political and the economic conditions in Syria in order to estimate the number of refugees leaving the country.
+Among others, different indicators such as the number of attacks, the number of deaths, the number of prisoners,the human development index and the GDP will be incorporated in the model.

+Step 2 - Modeling the distribution of refugees among European countries

-The fighting can be measured as a number of deaths resulted from fighting in Syria - this would be our model repulsive force from the country of refugees’ origin.
-The attraction force of refugees towards each country will depend on the following characteristics: GDP, human development index, population of the country, border policy, neighboring countries, distance from origin to the country, number of refugees already in the country.
+In order to simulate the competitive attractiveness of each European country, the following indicators are used: GDP, human development index, population of the country, border policy, neighboring countries, distance from origin to the country, number of refugees already in the country.
-As output we will predict the amount of refugees in given country of Europe at any specific time.
+As output we will predict the amount of refugees in given country of Europe at any specific time. http://www.yourarticlelibrary.com/population-geography/4-general-theories-of-migration-explained/43257/

-http://www.yourarticlelibrary.com/population-geography/4-general-theories-of-migration-explained/43257/

 ## Research Methods